department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/index.md

+---
+layout: content-style-guide
+permalink: /content-style-guide/specific-topics-and-programs/
+title: Specific topics and programs
-Read this page to learn how this style guide section can help you as you create VA content—and how to suggest new entries.
+intro-text: "Read this page to learn how this style guide section can help you as you create VA content—and how to suggest new entries."
+sub-pages:
+  - sub-page: Payments and debts
+---

-## How this section helps VA content creators ##
+## How this section helps VA content creators

 Speaking plainly, compassionately, and consistently across VA content helps us build trust with Veterans, service members, and their family members.
 As we continue to move toward creating a seamless customer experience across multiple communication channels and in multiple languages, consistency in content becomes even more important.

 The entries in this section can help guide teams  across VA as they create content about a specific topic or program.

-## What informs the guidance in this section ##
+## What informs the guidance in this section

 The information within each entry is based on these factors: